tytydraco/yessleep/out/My_Husband_Was_Coming_Home_Every_Night_Looking_Like_He_was_In_Fight_I_Followed_Him_And_Found_Out_Why_.md

 I was suddenly sick to my stomach as he started having sex with the creature.
 Just as I was about to run back to my car in disgust, I watched as the Praying Mantis bit down on his head and began chewing it like an apple as my husband came.

-When the whole mating ritual ended the men in white overall dragged my husband’s headless body to another room.
+When the whole mating ritual ended the men in white overalls dragged my husband’s headless body to another room.

 I was overwhelmed with a barrage of emotions, fear, disgust, and grief, that I didn’t know whether to cry or scream.

-My legs felt like jelly as I made my way around the back to see what they were doing with my husband's body.
+My legs felt like jelly as I made my way around the back.
 A bright light radiated from one of the windows at the back of the building.
 The source of the light came from large heat lamps that hovered over a group of large eggs.

 Some seemed to be rattling as if they were ready to hatch.
 The torment of watching my husband die barely sank in when all of a sudden a man who looked identical to my husband emerged from one of the eggs.